MBCProject/mbc-markdown/anti-behavioral-analysis/detect-vm.md

    * VMCPUID
    * VPCEXT
 * **Check Registry Keys**: Virtual machines and emulators register artifacts in the registry, which can be detected by malware.
 For example, a search for "VMware" or "VBOX" in the registry might reveal keys that include information about the virtual hard drive, adapters, and virtual mouse. [[2]](#2) Example registry key value artifacts include "HARDWARE\Description\System (SystemBiosVersion) (VBOX)" and "SYSTEM\ControlSet001\Control\SystemInformation (SystemManufacturer) (VMWARE)"; example registry key artifacts include "SOFTWARE\VMware, Inc.\VMware Tools (VMWARE)" and "SOFTWARE\Oracle\VirtualBox Guest Additions (VBOX)". [[5]](#5)
 * **Check Processes**: The VMware Tools use processes like VMwareServices.exe or VMwareTray.exe, to perform actions on the virtual environment.
-A malware can list the process and searches for the VMware string.
+Malware can list the process and searches for the VMware string.
 Process related to Virtualbox can be detected by malware by query the process list. [[2]](#2)
+* **Check Running Services**: VMwareService.exe runs the VMware Tools Service as a child of services.exe.
+It can be identified by listing services. [[2]](#2)
 * **Check Files**: Virtual machines create files on the file system (e.g., VMware creates files in the installation directory C:\Program Files\VMware\VMware Tools).
 Malware can check the different folders to find virtual machine artifacts (e.g., Virtualbox has the artifact VBoxMouse.sys). [[2]](#2)
+* **Window Check**: Malware may check windows for VM-related characteristics such as:
+	* window size
-* **Check for Window**: Checks for the presence of a window.
+	* unique windows: may check for the presence of known windows from analysis tools running in a VM.
-* **Check Window Title Bars**: Injects malicious code to svchost.exe to check all open window title bar text to a list of strings indicating analysis environment.
+	* title bars**: may inject malicious code to svchost.exe to check all open window title bar text to a list of strings indicating virtualized environment.
-* **Check Running Services**: VMwareService.exe runs the VMware Tools Service as a child of services.exe.
-It can be identified by listing services. [[2]](#2)
-* **Query I/O Communication Port**: VMware uses virtual I/O ports for communication between the virtual machine and the host operating system to support functionality like copy and paste between the two systems.
-The port can be queried and compared with a magic number VMXh to identify the use of VMware.

 Malware Examples
 ----------------